 The Brand Fellowship will provide a law graduate who has passed the bar exam, with at least one year employment at a local, national, or international organization engaged in legal and/or policy work consistent with the mission of the USF School of Law.
 Fellows will have the opportunity to strengthen their legal practice skills and to utilize those skills in an environment reflective of the law school’s commitment to social justice.

 Despite the extensive rebuilding of the law school in recent years, facilities challenges remain.
 While the law school's square footage is adequate, the clear challenge is how to more effectively utilize the 110,000-square-feet of architecturally stunning space in both buildings.
 For example, meeting the vital goal of expanding the faculty will require additional offices to house full-time faculty in a central location that breeds community and provides student access.
 In addition, student organizations are growing, bringing with them increased space needs.
 The expansion of our international programming is creating a need for offices for visiting faculty and space for faculty and students to work on joint projects.
 With creative cooperation among members of the law school community and additional financial resources, our facilities can be used in a way that adapts to our changing needs and maximizes our educational opportunity and growth.

-An integral part of the USF School of Law is its dedicated and generous alumni who support the school by volunteering on committees, hiring students and new graduates in their firms and businesses, and giving financial assistance.
-Alumni comprise the law school?s Board of Governors and Board of Counselors, and attend annual events including reunions, the Alumni-Graduates Dinner, and Holiday Luncheon and Alumni Awards Ceremony.
+An integral part of the USF School of Law is its dedicated and generous alumni who support the school by serving as moot court judges, speaking on panels, and mentoring current students and recent graduates.
+Alumni also serve on the Board of Governors and the Board of Counselors.